microsoft/AKSDeploymentTutorial/README.md

  * Testing our Docker image before deployment
  * Creating our Kubernetes cluster and deploying our application to it
  * Testing the deployed model
- * Testing the throughput of out model
+ * Testing the throughput of our model

 The application we will develop is a simple image classification service, where we will submit an image and get back what class the image belongs to.